Vaccination Associated Fibrosarcoma Cancer In Your Cat And What You Can Do To Prevent It

 Things You And Your Veterinarian Can Do To Prevent Fibrosarcomas:

 1) Give no more vaccinations than your cat requires.
 We tend to vaccinate cats far too often.
 Adult cats do not require yearly vaccinations.
 When you do take your cat in for rabies vaccination, request a recombinant rather than an inactivated vaccine and one that has been tested and approved for three years duration of immunity.
-These more advanced formulations might to be less likely to cause injection-site sarcomas. (ref) Giving your cat vaccines is not the same as paying your yearly tax assessments.
+These more advanced formulations might to be less likely to cause injection-site sarcomas.
+Giving your cat vaccines is not the same as paying your yearly tax assessments.
 Beware the postman’s delivery of yearly pet vaccination “reminders”, emails or the appearance of the “vaccination bus” at your local supermarket or pet megastore.
 Their motivation is not what it appears.

 2) Give booster vaccinations only when your cat’s immunity has been documented to be low.
 The cat’s level of circulating antibody and possible need for a booster vaccination can be determined by running blood titers.
 Even low-titer cats can be resistant to infection because of the innate immunity they posses and immunological memory – two things not measurable through blood titer tests.

 2) Use only three-year, non-adjuvanted vaccines in your cat.
-Adjuvanted vaccines might give us longer terms of immunity or higher titers, but they also cause considerably more local tissue inflammation than non-adjuvanted vaccines.
+Adjuvanted vaccines might give us longer terms of immunity or higher titres, but they also cause considerably more local tissue inflammation than non-adjuvanted vaccines.
 Vaccine manufacturers are quickly shifting to vaccines that do not contain irritating enhancing chemicals.
 We are hopeful that these new vaccines might be less likely to cause fibrosarcoma tumors.
 Whenever possible, use vaccine boosters that are administered intranasally.

 3) Request that your veterinarian use 25 gauge needles when administering vaccines to your cat.
 Perhaps smaller hypodermic needles are less likely to carry irritating hair and debris under the skin.

 4) Request that your veterinarian massage the area where the vaccine was administered.
 A thorough massage outward from the injection site might spreads out the antigen (vaccine) lessening inflammation.
 I have always done this.
 To my knowledge, no cat of any client of mine ever developed a fibrosarcoma.
-Recent studies do not confirm that massage decreases the development of Fibrosarcomas. (ref1, ref2) Perhaps I do it more thoroughly, perhaps massage played no part in my lack of experiencing these tumors.
+Recent studies do not confirm that massage decreases the development of Fibrosarcomas.
+Perhaps I do it more thoroughly, perhaps massage played no part in my feline client’s lack of experiencing these tumors.
 But I will continue to do it all the same.

 5) Some veterinarians that see cases of VAS have begun giving their vaccinations in the lower rear leg.
 Although this technique might appear to be somewhat more painful, they realize that a tumor occurring on the lower leg would allow the leg to be lost but the cat to be saved.